Skip to main content

 For any inquiries or further information regarding our payment policy, please contact us at danburnfield@augustacustomclubs.com

 • A putter fitting is the most neglected fitting in the bag and often times the most important.
 We often hit half of our shots with the putter.
 It is also the most personal of the clubs that we select and in fact we sometimes name our putter.
-So let’s talk about what we at Augusta Custom Clubs do for a putter fitting.
+So let’s talk about what we at Augusta Custom Clubs and Swing Analysis do for a putter fitting.

 Step 1 - Interview Process